WSU-kduncan/ceg3120-Fail-King/project2/Discord-Bot/README.md

 ###
 To run this bot without needing an active terminal connection and the script running, I could:

-clone the repo and set up the .env on a new machine we have for this course, then run the script in the background using &
+clone the repo and set up the .env on a new machine or the aws instance we have for this course, then run the script in the background using &.

+OR:

+you could run the bot inside a screen.
+I am adding this in after lecture because you mentioning this in lecture reminded me that a few years ago my Mordhau server I hosted with the same friend I am hosting Ark with we ran through screens.
+We used it to host 2 instances of Mordhau server and still be able to switch between it and the root terminal.